-World Environmental Health Day (WEHD) is recognized every year, on 26 September.
-WEHD is an international day of awareness to emphasize the health connection between people and our environment.
+World Environmental Health Day (WEHD) is recognized every year on 26 September.
+WEHD is an International Day of Awareness to emphasize the health connection between people and our environment.
 WEHD is organized by the International Federation of Environmental Health (IFEH).
 The purpose of the day is to raise awareness, get communities involved and to ensure that people, communities, governments, institutions and the working public recognize environmental health is not separate from health; environmental health is a foundation for sustainable living.

 Table of Contents

-About World Environmental Health Day 2025
+About World Environmental Health Day 2026

 The goal of World Environmental Health Day is to increase public awareness of the important relationship between environmental health and human health.
 This day aims to inspire individuals, groups, and governments to take major initiatives toward improving the environment that directly impacts human health.
-The day covers various environmental health issues critical for sustainable living, from waste management to safe housing and clean air and water.
+The day covers various environmental health issues critical for sustainable living, from waste management to safe housing, clean air and water.

 The History and Purpose of World Environmental Health Day